-Manels…they’re a thing.
+Manels…(All Male Panel) they’re a thing.
 It’s rarely intentional, but one of the challenges in volunteers working on components of a conference is that they aren’t always in a position to see how their individual work impacts the big picture.
 For the National Association of State Procurement Officials, well-intentioned volunteers developing conference sessions worked to identify individuals with the best expertise on each topic.
 But, NASPO found that a conference pieced together by different volunteers ends up with session after session of men-only being presented as the experts in the field.
 The “manel” phenomenon didn’t go unnoticed, one evaluation response noted “The last few panels were devoid of women.
 Given the large number of women involved in procurement, and the specific challenges women face…I hope that next year the panels are more balanced.”

 To address the issue of “manels” and take a stand that the organization proactively seeks to bolster underrepresented communities among the speaker base, step one was to create a Speaker Diversity and Inclusion Policy (the full text is included below).
 But a policy is only as good as those who carry it out.
 So, the next step was to use the policy as a call to action for all staff and volunteers working on events.
 Staff suggesting speakers or working with volunteers sought out a balance of gender, regional representation, ethnicity and other factors to broaden the potential pool of subject matter experts.
 Volunteers were educated on the issue and reminded to look at the overall agenda – not just the topic expertise for their session – to ensure the rich diversity of the organization was reflected fully in the event.